SQL Statements in 10.3 CS

 Runs a prepared statement.

-Provides information on table specifications or on how MariaDB Platform executes the given SQL statement.
+Provides information on table specifications or on how MariaDB Enterprise executes the given SQL statement.
 See DESCRIBE.

 Clears or reloads various internal caches.